stijnschut/spotify-on-repeat-sync/README.md

    - New track, and there's room? -> added.
    - New track, but that person is at their `max_per_user`? -> the oldest track from **that same person** (that wasn't seen again today) gets evicted.
    - New track, playlist is at `max_total`? -> the oldest track from **anyone** (that wasn't seen again today) gets evicted.
-   - Important: this only happens **after** everyone's top tracks have been read and candidates are processed **round-robin** (one track per user,轮流).
+   - Important: this only happens **after** everyone's top tracks have been read and candidates are processed **round-robin** (one track per user).
 That way nobody loses a slot just because someone else happened to be processed earlier, and no single user always gets first pick of shared tracks.
 3. **Update** - the real Spotify playlist gets updated with a delta: only add what's new and remove what fell off.
 The order of everything else stays untouched.

 Adding a new playlist combination (e.g. with a third friend) = a new block in `config.json`, no code changes.
 See `config.example.json` for an example with two playlists.